refenv/cijoe/docs/source/usage/index.rst

 Environment Variables
 =====================

-There are a couple of environmetn variables which change the behaviour of **cijoe**.
+There are a couple of environment variables which change the behaviour of **cijoe**.
 Primarily the behavior of the ``cijoe`` command-line tool.

 * ``CIJOE_DISABLE_SSH_ENV_INJECT``, when this is set, then environment